UCI-GDIM31/class-activities-Huhrz/README.md

 because the scale of RGB color is from 0.0 to 1.0, it contains decimals. because the number of bouncing time must be integral. we must add semicolen after a code line or we must add f after the quantity while changing the float variable.
+### W3
+the player’s dialogue choice as a string or int, the player’s friendship level with the character as an int or float, and a boolean flag indicating whether the player knows the character’s secret.
+It should return a string containing the character’s dialogue response.
 ## Open-Source Assets
 ### W1
 - Animals: https://assetstore.unity.com/packages/3d/characters/animals/animals-free-animated-low-poly-3d-models-260727